Piracy in the Gulf of Guinea: The European Union

-The European Union is one of the main actors in the fight against piracy in the Gulf of Guinea.
+The European Union has taken initiatives against piracy in the Gulf of Guinea.
 In 2014 the EU adopted its strategy for the Gulf of Guinea, which is based on the overall goals laid out under the aforementioned Yaoundé Code of Conduct.
 It has four strategic objectives: building a common understanding of the scale of the threat (reducing so-called "sea-blindness"), helping regional governments to put in place robust multiagency institutions, supporting the development of prosperous economies and strengthening the existing cooperation structures.
 In addition, the EU is attempting to develop long-term security and stability through the promotion of inclusive growth, generating benefits from wealth and job creation for all people.

 The maritime security of the Gulf is a source of major concern for Denmark.
+The Danish government has launched a priority paper 2019-2022, which is currently the latest political agreement adapted by a broad political coalition for anti-piracy commitments, outlining a strategy with a multi-targeted approach to fight piracy primary in the Gulf of Guinea.
 On average, 40 Danish ships sail there daily, representing a commodity value of almost DKK 10 billion per year.
 From November 2021 and for a period of five months, a Danish navy ship will be engaged in the Gulf with a SeaHawk helicopter and special forces from the naval task force on board.
 The ship will be tasked with combating piracy, supporting or "escorting" merchant ships, and if necessary to come to their aid or carry out rescues.
 The proposal from the Danish Ministry of Defence also grants the Danish frigate the mandate to "seize the pirates' weapons and equipment".

-Since 1 February 2022, the law for the protection of merchant shipping has come into force in the Netherlands.
-This after years of lobbying by the Dutch shipowners, who would like to use private maritime security companies during their sail through the Gulf of Aden.
-This was prohibited by law in the Netherlands and with this new legislation this option is finally one of the possibilities to protect crew and ship.

-Before this legislation came into effect, Dutch ships could be protected by military personnel (VPD), but this often turned out to be too expensive.

-The first PMSC to receive a license in the Netherlands to provide armed security is a Dutch private maritime security company that has worked together with all stakeholders to map out the rules and requirements to get this law through.